Operation Anthropoid – Victory, Defeat and Remembrance

 There are many endings to the story as in some ways it was a defeat whilst in others, a victory so that’s why you should visit the Church of St Cyril and Methodius AND the associated crypt.
 In the church you can still see some of the bullet holes in the walls but that’s basically that’s it.
 The real story is in the crypt.
 At the time of writing the crypt is open Tuesday to Sunday 9am to 5-30pm (note that last entry is at 4-30pm).
 The entry to the crypt is under the main church steps.
 At the time of writing it was free to enter although they suggest a donation.
 Here’s the Google Maps Address.

 When you go through the doors you go into a little museum area.
 You should start on the left and work round in a clockwise direction.
 It’s in chronological order from October 1938 and introduces you to all of the main characters in this story.
 If you read everything (text is in Czech and English) it’s going to take about 40 minutes.
-Make sure you go ALL THE WAY AROUND and finish by reading about Karel Čurda.
+Make sure you go ALL THE WAY AROUND and finish by reading about the Czech Orthodox Church.

 WARNING FOR PARENTS: Part of the crypt exhibit shows close-up full face b/w pictures of the dead soldiers.

 This is often combined with a trip to see the Dancing House at the bottom of Resslova street.
 Allow an hour in total for the church/crypt.
-You’ll learn the entire Operation Anthropoid operation, who was involved and the aftermath.
+You’ll learn the entire Operation Anthropoid plan, who was involved and the aftermath.
 In some ways you’re sad because of the deaths involved.
 In other ways you’re grateful because it killed Heydrich, potentially one of the most evil characters of the 20th Century.
 Should you take kids? to the museum yes, to the crypt yes but under strict control.
+This venue can be included as part of a Private Tour.

 Finally, having visited the crypt and understanding the concept of the entry design, ask yourself, could you walk through the door?